Qualifying Medical Conditions

-Nevada has nine qualifying medical conditions covered under the medical marijuana program, including cancer, PTSD, cachexia, chronic pain, glaucoma, HIV/Aids, multiple sclerosis, nausea, and seizures.
-Other conditions are subject to approval, please contact the Nevada DPBH with any questions.
+Nevada has nine qualifying medical conditions covered under Nevada marijuana laws.
+These include cancer, PTSD, cachexia, chronic pain, glaucoma, HIV/Aids, multiple sclerosis, nausea, and seizures.
+Other conditions are subject to approval.
+Please contact the Nevada DPBH with any questions.

 Nevada’s Qualifying Conditions for Medical Marijuana

 The following medical conditions are covered under the Nevada medical cannabis program.

 Cancer is loosely termed as a description of many pertinent diseases, all of which conclude in the atypical growth of cells in the human body.
 The endocannabinoid system responds to the compounds found in cannabis, making it a universal, natural medicine for many patients.

 Another qualifying medical condition, post-traumatic stress disorder may occur in any person who experiences a traumatic, highly stressful, or life-threatening event.
 When the body does not produce enough endocannabinoids responsible for controlling the overwhelming fits of anxiety, it results in PTSD.

 Due to its dependent nature, the cure of cachexia ties directly into the underlying cause of the syndrome itself.
 Treatment typically involves various forms of appetite-inducing stimulants, mainly relying on pharmaceutical medication prescribed by a physician.
 Many pharmaceuticals used are simply synthetic replicas of medical cannabinoids.